 Table 1

 The Enforcement Agent may also recover disbursements by way of storage, locksmith, court fees and auction costs and charges.
-In additional exceptional disbursements may be applied for.
+In addition, exceptional disbursements may be applied for.

 The EA has contacted you because we have been issued with a warrant of control instructing us to collect payment or take control of (legally seize) your goods in respect of a debt which our client says is owed to them.